Reviews You Can Rely On

 Comes without batteries

 Should you buy it?
 This is a well-balanced, affordable mouse that is an excellent choice for everyday computing tasks.
-While it may not be suitable for high-end gaming, you can absolutely rely on it for work or casual recreation, and its accessible price point will keep you from ever feeling buyer's remorse.
+It may not be suitable for high-end gaming, but you can absolutely rely on it for work or casual recreation, and its accessible price point will keep you from ever feeling buyer's remorse.
 It is an asymmetrical mouse that favors right-handers, though, and those with larger hands may find that this mouse's size can lead to fatigue and discomfort during extended use.
 We recommend putting this mouse on your shopping list if you are looking for a medium-sized option that you can easily carry between different workstations and sync to multiple devices.

 Connection Type: Bluetooth | Shape: Right-Handed